Sk3pz/calc_lib/README.md

 # calc_lib

-A simple library for passing in expressions in string from and getting back the result, using correct order of operations.\
+A crate for evaluating algebraic expressions from input using correct order of operations.\
-This works best when you have an equation in string form, usually from user input, and need to solve it quickly and efficiently.
+This was designed originally for use in terminal based calculator apps.

 ### Features